-• OFF.
+The possible values for this setting are: OFF.
 Turns Autoprompt off.
 This is the default configuration value for self-service requests.

-- XMLRUN.
-Only prompts for variables created with -DEFAULT when there is another variable that does not have a value assigned and, therefore, will be prompted for. - XMLPROMPT.
-Prompts for variables created with -DEFAULT and for any other variable that does not have a value. - XML.
+XMLRUN.
+Only prompts for variables created with -DEFAULT when there is another variable that does not have a value assigned and, therefore, will be prompted for.
+XMLPROMPT.
+Prompts for variables created with -DEFAULT and for any other variable that does not have a value.
+XML.
 The XML document describing the variables is displayed in the browser.
-This setting is used internally by the WebFOCUS tools and is recommended for debugging purposes only.
+This setting is used internally by the WebFOCUS tools and is recommended for debugging purposes